menu

 Gilbert is a decidedly white-collar city, with fully 87.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gilbert is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Gilbert who work in management occupations (17.84%), office and administrative support (11.39%), and teaching (11.39%).

-A relatively large number of people in Gilbert telecommute to their jobs.
-Overall, about 7.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of Gilbert are among the most well-educated in the nation: 44.38% of adults in Gilbert have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.